 Your time may have come with your relationship with your husband.
 Relationships change and it may have served its purpose.
 Only you can know this.

-What you don’t realise is that if it has… this is okay.
+What you don't realise is that if it has... this is okay.
+Not great, but okay.
 You will be okay, and so will he.
-Stop fearing the unknown, trust that you can both deal with it.
+Trust that you can both deal with it.
 Communicate.
 Of course you will be sad, but the belief in polyamory also means letting relationships be as they are meant to be and not forcing them within a structure.
 I believe you love two men.
 But perhaps you do not love both romantically.
 Be brave.
 You are not a terrible person for having your feelings.
 You are not a terrible person if your feelings hurt someone else.
 But it is your responsibility to communicate them compassionately as soon as you are able.

 I am asking you to show this answer to your husband.
 Because you seriously need to talk about what would happen if this is the end.
 Do you have children?
 Could you let each other live your own lives without acrimony?
-Can you live in a less permanent configuration and have other ‘primary’ partners?
+Can you live in a less permanent configuration and have other 'primary' partners?
 Could you still live together under the same roof?
-I don’t believe that polyamory is not about protecting the primary relationship.
-If you want that, then practice hierarchy or go swinging.
-Go together and leave together.
-Polyamory is about embracing love – and all its consequences.
-And if you want to practise it successfully, it requires radical honesty with each other, and with yourselves.
+All these questions and more.